Hyper Sports: Ports

 Upon release of the home computer conversions, the ZX Spectrum version was the biggest-selling Spectrum game on the monthly UK Gallup charts.
 The home computer conversions of Hyper Sports went on to top the UK all-formats chart for two months in the summer of 1985, from July to August.

 The Commodore 64 version was reviewed by Zzap!64 who said that it was "a first rate conversion" and praised graphics, sound and presentation and received a 90% rating overall.
 The ZX Spectrum version won the award for best sports simulation of the year from Crash magazine, and was later voted number 59 in the Your Sinclair "Top 100 Games of All Time" list.
 David M. Wilson and Johnny L. Wilson of Computer Gaming World reviewed the game for the Apple II and Commodore 64 in 1988, stating that "the game is a fast-paced joystick buster which will delight arcade fanatics".

 Legacy

 Two events from the game, skeet shooting and vault, featured on the BBC television programme First Class.

+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in November 2019.

-In June 2018, Konami announced a reimagining of the game, Hyper Sports R, for Nintendo Switch, but the game was cancelled in June 2020.
+In 2018, Konami announced a reimagining of the game, Hyper Sports R, for the Nintendo Switch, but the game was cancelled two years later.